dss-extensions/dss_matlab/README.md

 [Sandia's GridPV toolbox](https://pvpmc.sandia.gov/applications/gridpv-toolbox/) has been confirmed to work with very minor changes.
 Note that the toolbox seems to be out-of-date for some features, so don't expect everything to work even with COM (e.g. Google Maps integration seems broken nowadays).

-**As a general advice (valid for COM and DSS_MATLAB), avoid using the `get` function without parameters on OpenDSS classes.
+**As a general advice (valid for the official COM version and DSS_MATLAB), avoid using the `get` function without parameters on OpenDSS classes.
 Some properties like `First` and `Next` used for iteration of elements change the current active element and can lead to misleading data!**

 ## Known differences and history